 Boudoir photos can be quite subtle, even mysterious if shot from unusual angles and in low light.
 The photo below is a good example of such style – warm lighting and film-like grain give a certain vintage elegance to this boudoir shot.

-11. Environmental Portrait Ideas
+13. Environmental Portrait Photography Ideas

 Environmental portraits depict people in situations and places that should say something about who they are.
 Such portraits are very common in photojournalism and you can often see them in magazines such as National Geographic.
 A successful environmental portrait can tell a compelling story about its subject.